hhfidan/live-coding-practice/Plus_One/readme.md

 Thinking simply often leads to faster solutions 😊

-## Climbing Stairs Problem - Case Breakdown
+## Plus One Problem - Case Breakdown

 Let's try with `[1,5,6,9]`

-reverse it -> `9651`
+- reverse it -> `9651`
-add the carry to firs digit -> `9 + 1 = 10`
+- Add the carry to firs digit -> `9 + 1 = 10`
-Check for carry-over ->Since 10 creates a carry `(10 == 10)`, we continue propagating it. if it is carry over we need to continue carry over when we come end of the integer we can just add the 1 to end of integer Then dont forget the reverse result, thats it!
+- Check for carry-over ->Since 10 creates a carry `(10 == 10)`, we continue propagating it.
+- If it is carry over we need to continue carry over when we come end of the integer we can just add the 1 to end of integer
+- Then dont forget the reverse result, thats it!

 ## Time and Space Complexity